codeceptjs/CodeceptJS/docs/helpers/WebDriver.md

 WebDriver helper which wraps [webdriverio][1] library to manipulate browser using Selenium WebDriver or PhantomJS.

-WebDriver requires [Selenium Server and ChromeDriver/GeckoDriver to be installed][2].
+WebDriver requires Selenium Server and ChromeDriver/GeckoDriver to be installed.
+Those tools can be easily installed via NPM.
+Please check [Testing with WebDriver][2] for more details.

 ### Configuration